HomeTech NewsWhy Google May Need a New Chip Strategy for Future Pixels?

 When Google introduced its first Tensor chip with the Pixel 6, it debuted with outdated CPU and GPU components.
 Subsequent generations, such as Tensor G3 and G4, brought incremental improvements but failed to match the performance of rivals like Qualcomm and Apple.
 Users have faced issues like poor battery life, connectivity problems, and underwhelming benchmark results.

 Leaked plans for Tensor G5 and G6 suggest modest upgrades, such as a more efficient manufacturing process and minor performance boosts.
 However, these chips still fall short of competing with Qualcomm’s Snapdragon or Apple’s A-series processors.
-For example, the Tensor G6 may downgrade features like GPU ray tracing and system-level cache to reduce costs, signaling that Google prioritizes AI and imaging over raw performance.
+The Tensor G6 may even downgrade features like GPU ray tracing and system-level cache to reduce costs, signaling that Google prioritizes AI and imaging over raw performance.

 Challenges in Competing with Rivals